By David Madrid

 It would be an epic battle.
 Everybody who was anybody in the Arctic was there.
 Santa Claus and the missus were there.
 The elves, taking a break from building toys, were there.

 The polar bears, who answered to no one, hung out together.
-The carnivores were relaxed but hungry, and more than one stomach was heard to grumble.
+The carnivores were relaxed but hungry, and more than one stomach grumbled.

 The ferocious Arctic wolves made peace with the other spectators for just one day.
 Occasionally they howled just for fun.

-The jolly old elf signaled the bell keeper with a hearty “Ho Ho Ho!” and he sat down with Mrs. Claus at ringside to watch the fun.
+The jolly old elf signaled the bell keeper with a hearty “Ho Ho Ho!” and then Santa sat down ringside with Mrs. Claus.

 The bell rang and the bout began.